Updated August 11, 2023

 Using Excel Macros

-- Excel macros is another option where you can design own customized functions to change the numbers into text.
+- Excel macros are another option where you can design your own customized functions to change the numbers into text.

 - It is possible to create VBA functions like stored procedures /functions.
 So as like the normal functions can directly apply this to the excel cells.